People

 If you're looking to understand a developer's happiness levels over time, KEDEHub's Weekly Happiness diagrams are the perfect tool for the job.
 The diagram below presents a time series of a developer's happiness for a selected period across all projects, allowing you to track their happiness levels over time and gain insights into what affects their work experience.

 The x-axis of the diagram displays the dates of each week, while the y-axis shows the weekly happiness values.
 Each week's happiness level is represented by a blue dot on the diagram, giving you a clear visual representation of how the developer's happiness changes over time.
 Additionally, the dark blue line on the diagram represents the average weekly happiness for the developer, calculated using the Exponentially Weighted Moving Average (EWMA) method.
-By analyzing this line, you can gain a deeper understanding of the overall trend of the developer's happiness levels over time.
+By analyzing this line, you can gain a better understanding of the overall trend of the developer's happiness levels over time.

 But to gain a deeper understanding of a developer's happiness levels, it's important to compare them with the company averages.
 The Weekly Happiness diagram displays the weekly happiness levels of all developers who contributed code to any company project during the selected time period.
 Each individual developer's weekly happiness is represented by a light gray dot, while the average weekly happiness calculated using EWMA is represented by a black line.